The Business Of Giving A Damn

 Really.
 We could make up convincing arguments about how it helps our brand and our customer acquisition efforts (and sure, it does!), or how there’s a potentially significant return on investment – and they’re technically, rationally sound, and… *YAWN*.

 Here’s the truth-bomb: We don’t hang out with retailers just because we’re in the business of customer referral programs.
 We’re in the business of referrals because we love hanging out with retailers.
-Really!
-We think it’s cool to help build a sweeter marketplace for everybody, even in small ways like giving retailers feedback about their stores.
+It’s legitimately cool to help build a sweeter marketplace for everybody, even in small ways like giving retailers feedback about their stores.
 We get energized and excited by the knowledge that we’re helping to create real value in the marketplace that we participate in ourselves.

-If you don’t give a Damn, you’re gonna be eating the dust of those who do.
+If we don’t give a Damn, we’d be eating the dust of those who do.

 People ultimately pay for the Damns that we give.